MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

-#### - TransferVirtual
+#### - CopyPageTableEntries

-A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894169">DXGK_BUILDPAGINGBUFFER_TRANSFERVIRTUAL</a> structure that describes the operation used to transfer allocation content between locations in memory.
+A <a href="https://msdn.microsoft.com/library/windows/hardware/dn894164">DXGK_BUILDPAGINGBUFFER_COPYPAGETABLEENTRIES</a> structure that describes the operation used copy page table entries from one location to another.

 #### - FillVirtual